lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 ## Venue

 TODO: Info plus some pictures and a google map link & coordinates.
-Also maps of publc transport, etc.
+Also public transport maps, etc.

 ## Travel advice